-Once the largest enclosed docks in the world, London’s Royal Docks is currently one of the most significant regeneration projects in the UK and, taking place across the 4 km stretch of the historic area, Join the Docks is their annual festival celebrating creativity and community.
+Sampling London’s Royal Docks like a giant drum machine!
+Once the largest enclosed docks in the world, the Royal Docks is currently one of the most significant regeneration projects in the UK and, taking place across the 4 km stretch of the historic area, Join the Docks is the annual festival celebrating creativity and community.
 Our project Drum & Docks has been selected for their Autumn 2020 programme that sought projects using the Royal Docks as a creative playground.

-An installation that sees percussionists play everything from railings and walls to the actual buildings and local landmarks, Drum & Docks blends music and architecture where the Royal Docks themselves become the actual instruments, showcasing both local drumming talent and the magnificence of the Royal Docks themselves.
-We’re creating the piece with the participation of Newham Music, Flat 50 Arts and East London’s Dhol Academy – who’ve since the 1980’s nurtured thousands of talented drummers playing dhol, the double-headed drum widely used throughout the Indian subcontinent.
+The peice sees percussionists play everything from boats, railings and footbridges to the actual buildings and local landmarks.
+Drum & Docks blends music and architecture where the Royal Docks themselves become the actual instruments, showcasing both local drumming talent and the magnificence of the Royal Docks themselves.
+We created the piece with the participation of Newham Music, Flat 50 Arts and East London’s Dhol Academy – who’ve since the 1980’s nurtured thousands of talented drummers playing dhol, the double-headed drum widely used throughout the Indian subcontinent.
+Watch video below.

-Then on Thursday 3rd December will be an online Q&A session with the artists behind the project.
-Also free to join, please register on Eventbrite here.
+On Thursday 3rd December will be an online Q&A session with the artists behind the project.
+Free to join in and ask questions, please register on Eventbrite here.